SaiAshish9/SpringAzure/README.md

 App Services

 A resource group is a container that holds resources for an azure solution

+for JAR we can use embedded server otherwise we can use WAR for tomcat server
 ```

 <img width="1261" alt="Screenshot 2023-03-12 at 12 51 00 AM" src="https://user-images.githubusercontent.com/43849911/224507649-c0bbcef9-5945-421a-a659-b5029cdeecef.png">